Free Dev Day — June 25 — Virtual

 ;

 The views on streams in our staging area no longer return any rows, and as a result, the tasks simply wait to be triggered on the stream having data again.
 We never deleted rows or truncated a table.
 The prior querying of the views did not consume the contents of the stream.
-It was the task that consumed the rows of the stream.
+The task paired with the stream automatically consumed the rows of the stream.
 The multi-table insert allowed us to load five target tables with just two stream / task combinations.
-Do you need to spend any more time implementing incremental detection/processing logic on the application side?
+Do we need to spend any more time implementing incremental detection and processing logic on the application side?
 No.

-You might have noticed that you didn't use two different roles when selecting rows from the two domains.
+Notice that we didn't use two different roles when selecting rows from the two domains.
 While only the specific domain-oriented role is able to perform create and write actions, cross-domain reading and referencing can be performed.
-We set up this architecture in the Defensible Analytics using Data Vault and Snowflake guide.
-Those with dominion over Sales & Marketing govern the data, while those operating in other domains are able to use that data, eliminating duplication of effort and establishing data lineage.
+We intentionally designed this in the Defensible Analytics using Data Vault and Snowflake guide.
+Those with dominion over Sales & Marketing govern the data, while those operating in other domains are able to use that data, eliminating duplication of effort and establishing clear data lineage and accountability.

 We now have data in our Raw Vault.
-Let's move on and talk about the concept of virtualization in your continuous Data Vault solution.
+Let's move on and consider virtualization in our continuous Data Vault solution.

 Views for Agile Reporting

-One of the great benefits of having the compute power of Snowflake is that it is now possible to default your business vault and information marts in a Data Vault architecture to be built exclusively from views.
-There are numerous customers using this approach in production today.
-There is no longer a need to argue that there are “too many joins” or that the response "won’t be fast enough."
+One of the great benefits of Snowflake is that it is now possible to default our Business Vault and Information Mart objects as views.
+Numerous customers use this approach in production today.
+No longer is there a need to argue that there are “too many joins” or that the response "won’t be fast enough."
 The elasticity of the Snowflake virtual warehouses combined with our dynamic optimization engine have solved that problem.
 For more detail, see this post.

-If you really want to deliver data to the business users and data scientists in near real time, using views is the best option.
-Once you have the streaming loads built to feed your Data Vault, the fastest way to make that data visible downstream will be views.
-Using views allows you to deliver the data faster by eliminating any latency that would be incurred by having additional ELT processes between the Data Vault and the data consumers downstream.
+When we want to deliver data to the business users and data scientists in near real time, using views is the best option.
+Once we have the streaming loads built to feed our Data Vault, the fastest way to make that data visible downstream will be views.
+Views allow us to deliver the data faster by eliminating any latency that would be incurred by ELT processes between the Data Vault and the data consumers downstream.

 All the business logic, alignment, and formatting of the data can be coded into the view.
-That means fewer moving parts to debug, no sequential downstream latency, and it minimizes storage costs.
+That means fewer moving parts to debug, no sequential downstream latency, and minimized storage costs.

 Data Vault Virtualization Architecture

-Looking at the diagram above you will see an example of how virtualization could fit in the architecture.
-Here, solid lines are representing physical tables and dotted lines - views.
-You incrementally ingest data into Raw Vault and all downstream transformations are applied as views.
-From a data consumer perspective when working with a virtualized information mart, the query always shows everything known by your data vault, right up to the point the query was submitted.
+Looking at the diagram above, we see an example of how virtualization fits in the architecture.
+Here, solid lines represent physical tables and dotted lines represent views.
+We incrementally ingest data into the Raw Vault, and downstream transformations are applied in views.
+From a data consumer's perspective when working with a virtualized information mart, the query has access to the full, up-to-date enterprise memory, at the point in time the query is submitted.

-With Snowflake you have the ability to provide as much compute as required, on-demand, without a risk of causing performance impact on any surrounding processes and pay only for what you use.
-This makes materialization of transformations in layers like Business Vault and Information Delivery an option, rather than a must-have.
-Instead of “optimizing upfront” you can now make this decision based on usage pattern characteristics, such as frequency of use, type of queries, latency requirements, readiness of the requirements etc. As always, a Data Vault is sparsely built, maximizing the amount of work not done, giving us time to do what needs to be done to deliver on business outcomes.
+With Snowflake, we have the ability to provide as much compute as required, on-demand, without a risk of performance impact on any surrounding processes, paying only for what we use.
+This makes materialization of transformations in the Business Vault or other Information Delivery objects optional, rather than required.
+Instead of “optimizing upfront,” we can now make this decision based on observed usage pattern characteristics, such as frequency of use, type of queries, latency requirements, readiness of the requirements, etc. As always, the Business Vault is sparsely built, maximizing the amount of work not done, allowing us to focus on decision effectiveness and delivering business outcomes.

-Many modern data engineering automation frameworks are already actively supporting virtualization of logic.
+Many modern data engineering automation tools already support virtualization of logic.
 Several tools offer a low-code or configuration-like ability to switch between materializing an object as a view or a physical table, automatically generating all required DDL & DML.
-This could be applied on specific objects, layers or/and be environment specific.
-So even if you start with a view, you can easily refactor to use a table if user requirements evolve.
+This could be applied to specific objects, zones, or be environment specific.
+So even if we start with a view, we can easily refactor to using a table, as requirements evolve.

-As said before, virtualization is not only a way to improve time-to-value and provide near real time access to the data, given the scalability and workload isolation of Snowflake, virtualization also is a design technique that could make your Data Vault excel: minimizing cost-of-change, accelerating the time-to-delivery and becoming an extremely agile, future proof solution for ever growing business needs.
+Virtualization is not only a way to improve time-to-value and provide near real time access to the data.
+Given the scalability and workload isolation of Snowflake, virtualization is a design technique that could make your Data Vault excel: minimizing cost-of-change, accelerating the time-to-delivery and becoming an extremely agile, future proof solution for ever changing business needs.

 Build: Data Vault - Business Vault